 Student feedback is very important for the review and development of modules and the programme as a whole.

-All modules have an anonymous module feedback survey which we invite you to complete.
-In some years, students are invited to take part in the Postgraduate Taught Experience Survey (PTES), run in conjunction with the Higher Education Academy.
+For modules running in autumn, students will be invited to complete module feedback surveys and for modules running in spring and summer students are invited to take part in the Postgraduate Taught Experience Survey (PTES), run in conjunction with the Higher Education Academy.
 The overall aim of these surveys is to identify where improvements can be made in order to enhance the quality of individual modules and the programme.
 A high response rate is vital to obtain useful results and participation is greatly appreciated.